the-other-mariana/affine-transformations-webgl/README.md

 <br />You can translate, scale, and rotate each of the models and add new ones.
 You can model, then make any transformation, and continue modeling afterwards as much as you want.

-<br />All these transformations are done using the mathematical concept of Affine Transformations, where all the changes are computed using transformation matrices (and their inverese).
+<br />All these transformations are done using the mathematical concept of Affine Transformations, where all the changes are computed using transformation matrices (and their inverse matrix).
 I had tons of fun while doing this project.

 ## Usage